Welcome to ecpclio's Virtual Research Wiki

 The purpose of this wiki is to provide a collaborative platform for the study of the history of Baltimore and Maryland through biography, topics, and layers of time and place including relating historical maps and plats to today's landscape.
 While the organizing framework consists of sources, biography, place, topic and time, pages are created randomly as new research progresses and as I add my writing and reference collection that is confined to paper and various impermanent forms of electronic storage.

-My goal is to share as much of the research and writing I have done over the past 50 years through this virtual archive.
+My goal is to share as much of the research and writing I have done since high school through this virtual archive, including my first oral history project on Rural Free Delivery in Macedon, New York which netted me some spending money for college.
 I suspect that given its volume, I will not finish what I have started here with regard to my own work, but hopefully I have created a virtual presence that will be carried on after me, and have provided a viable context for collaborators to add to and improve upon what I have begun that will be both useful and sustainable.
 If you wish to contribute and edit existing entries, write to me at email@example.com for a user name and password.

 For instructions on how to collaborate on transcribing documents see: http://transcribedoc.blogspot.com/2021/03/advice-on-transcribing-documents-and.html.